 ”Is that a café that offers buffet?”
 My friend asked.
 I was stunned for a moment, thinking if my pronunciation is that bad.
 But on second thought, Boufe DOES sound like buffet.

 Boufe originates from 2 words; namely BOUtique and caFÉ.
-Combine the two and you will see them in reality, a boutique for the women (Ohvola) in a café setting.
+Combine the two and you will see them in reality, a boutique for the women in a café setting.

 I heard… you could hitch a ride from the security guards with a buggy at the entrance to anywhere within the compound, if you are a girl.

 The men don’t get it.
 We (the guys) ended up getting ‘bochap-ed’ by the guards, and decided to walk in ourselves.

 Within Boufe, they took a minimalist interior approach; simple, clean, white and sufficient natural lighting in the daytime (instagrammers alert).

 The streaky bacon left a deeper impression with its crispy honey glazed coating and ba kwa (barbequed pork) taste.

-Even though the sandwich was pretty thick, they were fluffy and soft.
-I wished, they would have more mornay sauce to go with it.
+Even though the sandwich was pretty thick, the breads were considered fluffy and soft.
+I wished, they would have more mornay sauce to go along..

-The ones that stood out for us were the pistachio flavour and chocolate macaron with tiny chocolate balls in their ganache filling with an added crunch.
+The ones that stood out for us were the pistachio and chocolate, with tiny chocolate balls in the ganache filling with an added crunch.